Look at Your Labels

 These are the ingredients I try, at all costs, to avoid:

 #1: Partially Hydrogenated Oil.
 There is no refuting the evidence that trans fats—which are the product of partially hydrogenated oils—are no good for us.
 As in, they can dramatically increase the risk of heart disease.
-Your best bet is not to buy—or eat—anything with partially hydrogenated oils (a label can have partially hydrogenated oil in the ingredients list yet claim 0 grams trans fats if it contains less than 0.5 grams trans fats . . . which means they can still add up to several grams of trans fats a day).
+Your best bet is not to buy—or eat—anything with partially hydrogenated oils (a label can have partially hydrogenated oil in the ingredients list yet claim 0 grams trans fats if it contains less than 0.5 grams trans fats . . . which can still add up to several grams of trans fats a day).

 #2: High Fructose Corn Syrup.
 I have always been suspect of high fructose corn syrup (HFCS) simply because it shows up where it has no business being.
 In breads.
 In hot dog buns.
 In French fries.
 It’s one thing to debate whether HFCS is worse than sugar in a soda, where you’d expect a sweetener to be, and entirely another to have to remain vigilant against it infiltrating your pretzels.
-In any case, there is new evidence that high fructose corn syrup may indeed contribute to weight gain, and associated illnesses like heart disease and diabetes.
+In any case, there is new evidence that high fructose corn syrup may indeed contribute to weight gain and is associated with illnesses like heart disease and diabetes.
 A recent study at Princeton University, in which rats fed water sweetened with HFCS became obese across the board (those fed water sweetened with sugar did not), hypothesizes that the culprit may be the chemical makeup of HFCS.
 Sugar molecules have an extra step for the body to metabolize whereas HFCS molecules are “unbound” and available for use immediately, which may explain why the body reacts differently to the two forms of fructose.

 #3 Fillers and Preservatives.
 Nowadays, it’s no big deal to see an ingredients list as long as our palm.
 But how many of those ingredients are actually food?
 Watch out for lists that include a plethora of unfamiliar terms.
-They may sound intimidating and, strangely enough, credentialed for that very reason, but the truth is they’re most likely there to a) make the food more shelf stable (i.e., keep it from spoiling … but please don’t equate “spoiling” with bad in foods; it’s what they’re supposed to do after a reasonable period of time), b) make the texture or mouth feel of unnatural or low-quality ingredients more appealing and/or c) mask the flavor of other chemicals.
-Do any of these make the product better for you?
-No. In fact, several studies have revealed that many of these “food-safe” chemicals may pose health risks.
+They may sound intimidating and, strangely enough, credentialed for that very reason, but the truth is they’re most likely there to

 This week, have a close look at your labels.